JerAguilon/jeraguilon.github.io/src/articles/markdown/a_collection_of_whiteboard_interview_templates.md

 Consider the following interview question: `Jack is hopping backwards and forwards in an array of size n.
 He starts in cell 0 and can hop f cells forwards or b cells backwards.
 He is allowed to jump up to max_jumps times.
-How many ways can he reach the last cell?`
+How many ways can he reach the last cell and finish the game?`

 First, why do we even need DP?
 By definition of a tree, if you do a recursive traversal, you'll never recursively call on a node you have visited before.
 However, some recursive